 The Appalachian Trail Thru-Hikers' Companion is an A.T. guidebook to shelters, water sources, town services and other useful information that is compiled and published every year by ALDHA with help from staff from the Appalachian Trail Conservancy.
 It contains up-to-the-minute knowledge of the A.T. from current hikers and trail maintainers and provides essential information on hiker-oriented services on or near the trail.

-It is available for sale online in a size that will fit inside a quart-size Ziploc type of baggie, making it much easier to pack in your backpack.
+It is available for sale online and at most outfitters, as well as bookstores that cater to outdoor interests.
 The book is edited by Robert "Sly" Sylvester with research by more than three dozen thru-hiker volunteers in 14 states, backed by the first-hand information of the trail's volunteer and staff maintainers and managers and extensive information from the current edition of the A.T.
 Data Book.
 There are 296 pages with maps, illustrations, equipment-makers' toll-free numbers, and trail town post office hours.
-Price: $14.95, $13.45 for members of ATC.
-Visit The ATC's Ultimate Trail Store to buy this book online using PayPal or a major credit card.
-Purchases directly from the ATC will get you a FREE set of digital profile maps showing trail elevations.
+Visit The ALDHA Store to buy this book online using PayPal.
+Purchases go directly into hiker-related programs sponsored by ALDHA such as trail work trips and the Trail Days Hiker Feed.

-Or you can get a low-rez PDF version of just the Companion for FREE by joining ALDHA.
+You can also get a low-rez PDF version of just the Companion for FREE by joining ALDHA.
 See details below.

 The Digital Companion